dg4573/bootcamp_deep_gandhi/homework/homework4/README.md

-# Section 03: Python Fundamentals
+# Section 04: Data Acquisition and Ingestion

 ### The `stage04` notebook conatins:
 - Loading `API_KEY` from `.env` file